 Silent shooting is a feature that has been carried over from the 40D and the 50D.
-This is accomplished by utilizing a mechanical shutter to bring the exposure to a close after beginning it with an electronic shutter (referred to as the electronic first curtain).
-In Mode 1, the shutter will automatically re-cock, however in Mode 2, the shutter won’t re-cock until you release the shutter button.
+This is accomplished by utilizing a mechanical shutter to bring the exposure to a close after beginning it with an electronic shutter (the electronic first curtain).
+In Mode 1, the shutter will automatically re-cock; however, in Mode 2, the shutter won’t re-cock until you release the shutter button.

-You are able to set your own unique photographer name and copyright statement by using the EOS Utility software that is provided with the camera.
+You can unique photographer name and copyright statement by using the EOS Utility software with the camera.
 This information is then automatically inserted in the metadata of both JPEG and RAW images.

 Grips with the WFT-E4 and BG-E6 models

 The WFT-E4 is essentially a “re-bodied” version of the WFT-E3.
-It features a vertical grip with controls, wireless picture transmission to FTP or HTTP servers, and remote wireless control with the use of the EOS Utility program.
-Additionally, the WFT-E4 offers remote wireless control.
+It features a vertical grip with controls, wireless picture transmission to FTP or HTTP servers, and wireless remote control using the EOS Utility program.
+Additionally, the WFT-E4 offers wireless remote control.

-In addition to that, it affords connectivity for GPS and USB external hard disks (mass storage device).
-The BG-E6 not only features a vertical grip, but it also has an increased capacity for the battery (one more battery slot in effect).
+In addition to that, it affords connectivity for GPS and USB external hard disks (mass storage devices).
+The BG-E6 not only features a vertical grip but also has an increased capacity for the battery (one more battery slot in effect).